People Counting Technologies: A Comprehensive Guide

 2D Mono counters – or monocular sensors – use a single camera lens for counting.
 Mono counters are installed top-down to detect moving objects only.
 The people counting algorithm digitally removes the static background and only tracks the moving objects.

 Since mono counters lack vision depth, there is no smart object detection algorithm, and every moving object is counted.
-Due to this, they only work in low-traffic areas where the lighting is bright and consistent.
-They are susceptible to count wrong in environments that contain shadow, sunlight, crowded group entrances, baby carts, shopping carts, and children.
-It has a high field of view.
+Modern 2D mono counters incorporate basic AI to filter some non-human objects, but they remain inaccurate in high-traffic areas, variable lighting, or environments with shadows, sunlight, crowded groups, baby carts, or children.
+They have a high field of view, making them suitable for low-traffic, well-lit settings.

-The verdict: Mono counters are cost-effective and easy to install, but they provide inaccurate data that is dependent on the environment.
+The verdict: Mono counters are cost-effective and easy to install, but they provide inaccurate data that is dependent on the environment, limiting their use to low-traffic areas.

 Wireless People Counters

-The verdict: Wi-Fi counters are best used as a secondary counter and not as a replacement for a primary people counting system.
+The verdict: Wi-Fi counters are best used as a secondary counter and not as a replacement for a primary people counting system, especially given their reduced reliability in modern settings.

 Time-of-Flight Sensors